juanpc2018/HELP-STOP-THE-DRAMA-/README.md

 AMD GPUs Removed support for Windows8,1 drivers since RX 500.
 But Windows8,1 was Not discontinued when that happened.

+Windows10 Pro does Not work with 4-Physical CPU socket boards, Only 2 CPUs, Needs to buy Windows10 Pro for Workstations or Server but Not the Basic Server.

 NVIDIA removed CUDA 64-Bit driver support for GTX Titan 6GB PCIe card since drivers 388.
 Tested with CUDA-Z
 NVIDIA proprietary driver removed some support for Hardware Acceleration / Decoding in Linux for GT 740.